Vegetarian Curry Puffs with Leftover Curry

 • Place 1-2 tsp leftover curry into the center of puff pastry leaving the edges.

-2 Cups Leftover curry
+2 cups leftover curry

 • Brush the edges with water, this helps to seal the edges.